SarthakKamboj/NewsApp/README.md

 ```

 <p>
     However, in order to control the animations, I needed to toggle boolean values determining whether the component can be seen using React Hook useState functions.
 However, the issue was as soon a I toggle a boolean value to false, it would become true also instantenously in order to load the new content.
-This force Framer Motion to completely skip the exit animations.
+This would force Framer Motion to abruptly end and completely skip the exit animations.
 </p>

 <p>
     The solution I came up was to use the setTimeout function to call a function after a fixed number of milliseconds that toggled this boolean on whenever I toggled it off.
+This in turn automatically scheduled a delayed the process of re-rendeing by a couple millisseconds.
 Therefore, everytime the component was taken out of the virtual DOM, the delay gave Framer Motion enough time to animate it out.
-Then, after a few moments, the component would once again be animated in with the new article information.
+Then, after a few moments, the component would once again re-enter the virtual DOM and be animated in with the new article information.
 </p>

 <p>
-    Although not the largest solution, this solution required me to use the most amount of thought.
-Up to this point, I had not combined the functionality of a native window with JSX.
-But this process ended up being extremely effective due to the asynchronous nature of setTimeout allowing for other Javascript to be run while it is waiting.
+    Although not the largest solution, this solution required me to use the most amount of thought because I had to combine the functionality of a native window with JSX logic.
+This ended up being extremely effective due to the asynchronous nature of setTimeout allowing for other Javascript to be run while it is waiting.
 </p>

 <h4>Challenge 3: Loading default images if API did not provide its own images</h4>